tjhunter/karps/doc/paper/scratch.md

 the original values and the other random values.
 If a dataset $d$ is max-entropic, then the dataset $\left(d,\kappa\left(d\right)\right)$ has random values.

-This scheme can be extended to non-distinct datasets, using the `enumerate` operation, which we will discuss below.
-Such an approach has the advantage of generating values in a way that respects all the dataset axioms.
-Generating random values is not a special operation, but simply yet another dataset transform.
+This scheme can be extended to non-distinct datasets, using the `enumerate` operation, presented above.
+Such an approach has the advantage of generating values in a way that respects all the dataset axioms: generating random values is not a special operation, but simply yet another dataset transform.

 # Time series and streaming

-_Definition: Stream_ A stream is a growing series of dataset:
+_Definition: Stream._ A stream is a growing series of dataset:
 ```hs
 type Stream a = Nat -> Dataset a
 ```
-such that $s_{t} \in s_{t+1}$.
+such that $s_{t} \subset s_{t+1}$.

 The intuition behind a stream is that of a collection that is observed incrementally.
 Because it is essentially a dataset, most of the results over datasets carry naturally over.

 TODO: using category theory to define the results?

 One of the main considerations when dealing with streams is about stability and